Is it Normal to Become Bloated During Intermittent Fasting?

 • Food allergies are linked to underlying conditions and affect the digestion of food.
 Signs are pain, fever, swelling, or bloating.

-• Mixing multivitamins, over the counter supplements and medication can cause bloating.
+• Mixing multivitamins, over-the-counter supplements, and medication can cause bloating.

 Solutions to the Problem and Ways to Avoid Bloating

 Since every woman is unique, there is no single solution to remedy intermittent fasting and bloating.
 Small adjustments to what you’re eating and the frequency of fasting may help curb bloating effects.
 Behavioral changes can also help manage and control bloating.
-For example, after completing a full cycle of fasting slowly introduce food back into your system.
+For example, after completing a full cycle of fasting, slowly introduce food back into your system.
 Keep a healthy balance between solid and liquid digestible foods to prevent bloating.

 Believe it or not, breathing can cause gas in the abdomen, followed by bloating.
 When we swallow air in large or consistent quantities, we contribute to the body’s internal production of gas.
 Luckily, your body is designed to relieve minor bloating through burbs or belching.